 Did You Know?

-A criminal sentenced to incarceration may wish his or her debt to society could be canceled, but such a wistful felon might be surprised to learn that "incarcerate" and "cancel" are related.
-"Incarcerate" comes from "incarcerare," a Latin verb meaning "to imprison."
-That Latin root comes from "carcer," Latin for "prison."
-Etymologists think that "cancel" probably got its start when the spelling of "carcer" was modified to "cancer," which means "lattice" in Latin-an early meaning of "cancel" in English was "to mark (a passage) for deletion with lines crossed like a lattice."
-Aside from its literal meaning, "incarcerate" can also have a figurative application meaning "to subject to confinement," as in "people who are incarcerated in their obsessions."
+A criminal sentenced to incarceration may wish their debt to society could be canceled; such a wistful felon might be surprised to learn that incarcerate and cancel are related.
+Incarcerate comes from incarcerare, a Latin verb meaning "to imprison."
+That Latin root comes from carcer, meaning "prison."
+Etymologists think that cancel probably got its start when the spelling of carcer was modified to cancer, which means "lattice" in Latin—an early meaning of cancel in English was "to mark (a passage) for deletion with lines crossed like a lattice."
+Aside from its literal meaning, incarcerate has a figurative application meaning "to subject to confinement," as in "people incarcerated in their obsessions."

 Because the accused man presented a serious threat to society, the judge ordered that he remain incarcerated while he awaited trial.